(Part 10)

 International Jinx of Pakistan

+The countries that treated Pakistan as a strategic asset worth subsidizing made specific bad investments.
 The International leaders who sought to mediate Pakistan’s crises became victims of violence that traced back to the instability Pakistan exported.

 Pakistan does not reward defenders.
 It outlives them.
 It outgrows them.
 It turns them into footnotes or casualties, depending on convenience.
 No one who attempts to frame Pakistan in a positive light escapes unscathed.